vivekrp/metamcp/README.md

 docker compose up -d
 ```

+If you modify APP_URL env vars, make sure you only access from the APP_URL, because MetaMCP enforces CORS policy on the URL, so no other URL is accessible.

 Note that the pg volume name may collide with your other pg dockers, which is global, consider rename it in `docker-compose.yml`:

 ```